The recent cold snap has forced West Kootenay residents to turn up the heat in their homes and that is having an impact on use, says FortisBC.

 Some quick and easy things people can do to reduce energy use during a cold snap are:

-· Putting on a sweater instead of turning up the heat.
+· Putting on a sweater instead up turning up the heat.

-· Checking for drafts around windows and doors, and adding or replacing worn weather stripping.
+· Checking for drafts around windows and doors and add or replace worn weather stripping.

-· If you’re looking to make energy saving upgrades to your home, like upgrading insulation, water heaters or high-efficiency fireplaces, make sure to check for Fortis rebates.
+· If you’re looking to make energy saving upgrades to your home, like upgrading insulation, water heaters or high-efficiency fireplaces, make sure to check for our rebates.